Phone-GWP-group

 Allowing for precise levels of protection

-Perhaps the most widespread use of Plastazote® (at least within the packaging market) is that of foam inserts for cases.
+Perhaps the most widespread use of Plastazote® (at least in the packaging market) is as foam inserts for cases.

-Firstly, as mentioned above, Plastazote® can be manufactured to provide specific cushioning performance from shock, impact and general mishandling.
-This means that, when coupled with a suitable protective case, high-value products, tools, equipment or components can be given the highest level of transit protection.
+Firstly, as mentioned above, Plastazote® foam can be manufactured to provide specific cushioning performance from shock, impact, and general mishandling.
+This means that when coupled with a suitable protective case, high-value products, tools, equipment, or components can receive the highest level of transit protection.

 Protective case plastazote inserts